Isomorphic gcd-graphs over polynomial rings: Gcd-graphs associated with prime powers II: Spectral properties of

 \subsubsection{\textbf{Some special eigenvalues of $G_{P^k}(D)$}}

 We now discuss the existence of small eigenvalues.
-Specifically, for each $\lambda \in \{-1, 0, 1\}$ we find the necessary and sufficient conditions for $\lambda$ to be an eigenvalue of $G_{P^k}(D).$ Quite surprisingly, we will see that $0$ and $-1$ cannot simultaneously an eigenvalue of $G_{P^k}(D)$ (see \cref{cor:exactly_one}).
-We start our discussion with the eigenvalue $0.$ \begin{prop} The following statements are equivalent \begin{enumerate} \item $P^{k-1} \not \in D.$
+Specifically, for each $\lambda \in \{-1, 0, 1\}$, we find the necessary and sufficient conditions for $\lambda$ to be an eigenvalue of $G_{P^k}(D).$ Quite surprisingly, we will see that $0$ and $-1$ cannot simultaneously be eigenvalues of $G_{P^k}(D)$ (see \cref{cor:exactly_one}).
+We start our discussion with the eigenvalue $0.$ \begin{prop} The following statements are equivalent. \begin{enumerate} \item $P^{k-1} \not \in D.$